 By the end of 2020 with its global pandemic and exhausting politics, those of us clinging to sanity craved an escape to peace and quiet, where everything was under control and normal again.
 Here’s to a daydream.

-(2020) Album with a dozen of my songs, recorded by my band No Worries, streaming on Spotfiy, Apple Music, Pandora, and all other major platforms: search “No Worries Downstream”.
+(2020) Album with a dozen of my songs, recorded by my band No Worries.
+Find it on streaming platforms by searching “No Worries Downstream”.
 But the best place to listen, download, and get lyrics is on Bandcamp.
 Some of these have videos at the No Worries channel on Youtube.

 There are tons of love songs, lots of breakup songs, but this one is in between, an “ambivalent love song.”
 The inspiration was a brief conversation: “This car was my father’s.
 It smells like cigars.”
 “Yes, and it never won’t.”
 You never know where a song idea will originate.
 Recorded by No Worries at Clear Sky Studio.
 Produced by Richard Bowdon.